dsrock000/syslib2024/linux_commands.md

 To name files in this course,
 do one of the following:

--add an underscore between words: linux_commands.md -use camel case: linuxCommands.md
+- add an underscore between words: linux_commands.md
+- use camel case: linuxCommands.md
--use dashes: linux-commands.md
+- use dashes: linux-commands.md